vaibhavsagar/presentations/sat-solvers/presentation.md

 - Surprisingly effective!
 - WalkSAT
 - Can be done in parallel
-- Can use a form of CDCL
+- Can use a form of clause learning
 - Can't conclusively determine unsatisfiability(!)
 - Reminds me of simulated annealing in some ways